machox/slim-tasklist/README.md

-# Tasklist is Simple Application with Slim Framework 3
+# Tasklist is Simple REST API App that built with Slim Framework 3

 This application is built using PHP 5.5.9, mysql 5.5.46 and Slim framework 3.